 \section{Conclusion}

-We introduced RankLLM, a difficulty-aware framework for evaluating large language models.
-By jointly modeling question difficulty and model competence, RankLLM provides more fine-grained insights than traditional accuracy-based metrics.
+We introduced EIP, a difficulty-aware framework for evaluating large language models.
+By jointly modeling question difficulty and model competence, EIP provides more fine-grained insights than traditional accuracy-based metrics.
 It achieves 90\% agreement with human difficulty judgments, surpasses IRT-based and heuristic baselines, and maintains stable rankings under model or dataset perturbations.
 Moreover, it converges efficiently in large-scale settings.
-These results establish RankLLM as a scalable, robust, and human-aligned alternative for LLM evaluation.
+These results establish EIP as a scalable, robust, and human-aligned alternative for LLM evaluation.